-Given my penchant for salads that are both hot and cool, it comes as no surprise that this black bean taco salad is a favorite.
-It’s a fast and fun main dish that has it all — salad veggies, high-protein beans, and two “yum factor” ingredients — good-quality tortilla chips and vegan cheese.
+With a penchant for salads that are both hot and cool, this vegan black bean taco salad is one of my favorites.
+It’s a fast and fun family-friendly main dish that has it all — salad veggies, high-protein beans, and two “yum factor” ingredients — good-quality tortilla chips and vegan cheese.

 Like its cousin, fully loaded vegan nachos, you can make this as mild or as spicy as you’d like, depending on the kind of salsa you choose, and even the vegan cheese you select.
 Pepperjack shreds add a definite kick, while cheddar will keep the flavor mellow.